greenlittleapple/ZotBot/README.md

 # ZotBot

-A bot for the UCI Discord server.
+A bot for the UCI Discord server (https://discord.gg/gXMk4da)